🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-ballàre : to dance
+ballare : to dance

 bal||re : (accento grave)

-Indicative mood (Indicativo) of the verb ballàre
+indicativo ballare.
+Indicative mood of the verb ballare

 Tempo semplice